Infinite Frontier Year Twenty-Three

 –Absolute Power #1

 Amanda Waller begins her power play to take down all the superheroes on Earth.
 Using Brainiac Queen, Waller takes over and starts flooding the Internet and all media outlets with fake videos of superheroes going on murder sprees.
 Public backlash is instantaneous.
 In Keystone City, Animal Man and his daughter Animal Girl (Maxine Baker) are beaten by an angry mob.
 In the Batcave/Bat-Bunker beneath Pennyworth Mansion (or possibly the Batacombs beneath the brownstone), Batman and Robin reach out to the superhero community.
 Mr. Terrific, Nightwing, Wonder Woman, Aquaman, Flash (Wally West), and Hawkman respond.
 Wonder Woman reminds everyone that Hal Jordan currently doesn’t have his power ring.
 Aquaman reports that mobs have attacked the Doom Patrol and Black Lightning’s family.
 In Metropolis, Clark Kent, Lois Lane, and Jimmy Olsen are stunned when the Daily Planet‘s servers get hacked.
 When the White House discovers what Waller has done, President Biden publicly disavows the actions of her Bureau of Sovereignty, but Brainiac Queen has his disavowal smothered and blocked.
 Having consolidated power, Waller is briefed by BOS director Sargent Steel at the Hall of Order.
 Privately, Steel lets Failsafe (now reprogrammed to serve Waller) know he has reservations about Waller’s extreme tactics.
 Waller continues her scheme, sending Suicide Squad member Dreamer into action and activating the six Amazo 3.0 androids that were previously built by Zur-En-Arrh (now, led by Failsafe, dubbed Task Force VII).
 Each Task Force VII android has the power to completely nullify all metapowers, magick, or superhero tech.
 At Titans Tower, Cyborg plugs in and tries to stop the flood of disinformation hitting the airwaves, but he is overwhelmed.
 Oracle reports that Knight, Squire, and most of the Global Guardians have been attacked by mobs.
 Likely guided by Cyborg and/or Mr. Terrific, Batman sends Will Magnus and Data (Freddie Martin) to help Oracle try to stop the hacks, but they fail in their task.
 In order to combat the spread of fake news, superheroes come out of the woodwork all across the planet.
 In Metropolis, Task Force VII strip Superman (Clark), Superman (Jon Kent), and Superboy (Conner Kent) of their powers, upon which Clark is immediately shot in the chest by a mob.
 Waller publicly addresses the entire planet via live video feed, explaining that she is taking down the superheroes for the greater good of Earth.
 As she speaks, Task Force VII (aided by BOS shock troopers) systematically de-powers and detains nearly all of the superheroes, including Tempest, Martian Manhunter, Blue Beetle (Ted Kord), Booster Gold, Fire, Ice, Elongated Man, the JSA, the Doom Patrol, the Flash-Family (including eleven-year-old Irey West, who is now the sidekick Thunderheart), Justice League Dark, and the Shazam Family.
 As Batman and Robin flee from BOS agents, they are contacted by Oliver Queen, who reveals that he has rejected his Green Arrow moniker, joined the BOS, and fully supports Waller.
 Oliver tells the Dynamic Duo that Waller, with the blessing of Thaaros (Lord-Premiere of the United Planets), has arranged for a complete blockade of Earth, thus preventing any alien intervention.
 (This blockade actually began several months ago.)
 Oliver also reveals that the BOS has sealed off the time-stream, multiverse, and all alternate dimensional planes.
 Meanwhile, a captured Superman (Jon) is mind-wiped by Brainiac Queen.
 (Notably, a generic visual reference in Green Arrow Vol. 7 #14 shows Batman fighting during this item.
-Similarly, a flashback from DC All In Special #1 depicts Task Force VII hovering over a bested Superman, Batman, Wonder Woman, and Flash, but this wonky generic image doesn’t actually occur in Absolute Power.
+Similarly, a flashback from DC All In Special #1 depicts Task Force VII hovering over a bested Superman (Clark), Batman, Wonder Woman, and Flash, but this wonky generic image doesn’t actually occur in Absolute Power.
 This is merely a visual reference to the idea of the heroes being taken down during this item.)

 –the second feature to Batman Vol. 3 #150